Lexington College: Affiliation

-Lexington was widely described in media as being run by or affiliated with Opus Dei.
-Opus Dei itself agreed, referring to Lexington as "a corporate work of Opus Dei," with a "philosophy of education...inspired by the social teachings of the Catholic Church."
-According to the organization, the college helped serve as proof of their good intentions.
-The Roman Catholic Archdiocese of Chicago said that Opus Dei was the operator of Lexington.
+Lexington was affiliated with Opus Dei.
+Opus Dei referred to Lexington as "a corporate work of Opus Dei," with a "philosophy of education...inspired by the social teachings of the Catholic Church."

-Lexington itself objected to media descriptions of it being an Opus Dei institution, saying that the college represented diverse viewpoints and that descriptions of it being Opus Dei-operated were "not accurate."
-They acknowledged sharing resources with Opus Dei, having members on its staff and board (including an Opus Dei chaplain), and working the organization's teachings into the curriculum, but said the college was "inspired by the social teachings of the Catholic Church" as opposed to Opus Dei specifically and that they did not require students to be Catholic.
-In John L. Allen Jr.'s book Opus Dei, Lexington's president said that about 20 students had become numeraries between 1977 and 2005, suggesting that the college was not an effective Opus Dei recruiting tool.
+Lexington College itself objected to media descriptions of it being an Opus Dei-run institution, saying that the college represented diverse viewpoints and that descriptions of it being Opus Dei-operated were "not accurate."
+They acknowledged having members of Opus Dei on its staff and board (including an Opus Dei chaplain), and working the organization's teachings into the curriculum, but said the college was "inspired by the social teachings of the Catholic Church" as opposed to Opus Dei specifically and that they did not require students to be Catholic.
+In John L. Allen Jr.'s book Opus Dei, Lexington's president said that about 20 students had become numeraries between 1977 and 2005, suggesting that the college was not intended as an Opus Dei recruiting tool.

 The Princeton Review and the College Board, two national clearinghouses for information on U.S. higher education institutions, described the college as being affiliated with the Roman Catholic Church.